zama-ai/go-ethereum/README.md

 # fhEVM
 This repository is a fork of Ethereum's [go-ethereum](https://github.com/ethereum/go-ethereum) repository.
-We expand on version 1.10.19 by adding functionalities that enable smart contract developers to compute on encrypted data.
+We expand on version 1.10.19 by adding functionalities that enable smart contracts to compute on encrypted data.

 The following is the original README.